 PBMs’ practices often lead to patients paying more for prescription medications and supermarket pharmacies having to close their doors.
 Some supermarkets have had to sell their pharmacies while others have had to shutter, resulting in 2,200 pharmacies closing in 2019 alone and leading to significantly reduced access for consumers.
 Following are a few of the many anticompetitive practices that need to be reformed:

 PBMs have been allowed to operate without oversight.
 Pharmacy DIR reform, a ban on spread pricing, and increased PBM oversight and transparency reforms are necessary to help curb existing and prevent future abusive practices.
 Action must be taken to control consumers’ costs and preserve their access to supermarket pharmacies.
-The Supreme Court’s recent unanimous decision in the case of Rutledge v.
+The Supreme Court’s unanimous decision in the case of Rutledge v.
 Pharmaceutical Care Management Association – which reaffirmed the states’ right to regulate PBMs – provides a strong vote of confidence to achieve greater oversight of PBMs.